jitsi/jicofo/README.md

 XMPP server (prosody).

-Jicofo joins the conference MUC and is then responsible for initiating a [Jingle](https://xmpp.org/extensions/xep-0166.html) with each participant (in this sense it is the "focus" of the conference, which is where its name comes from).
+Jicofo joins the conference MUC and is then responsible for initiating a [Jingle](https://xmpp.org/extensions/xep-0166.html) session with each participant (in this sense it is the "focus" of the conference, which is where its name comes from).
 While Jicofo manages and terminates Jingle sessions, it does not process any of the media (audio/video).
 Instead, it uses one or more [Jitsi Videobridge](github.com/jitsi/jitsi-videobridge/).